-Pleasure and excitement await you when you visit the magnificent Izu Highlands.
+Pleasure and excitement await when you visit the magnificent Izu Highland area.
 The stunning area is home to an abundance of inns and museums, surrounded by flowers blooming on a terrain of stunning mountains set amongst the beautiful blue backdrop of the coast.

 Home to a number of unique and fascinating museums